-This paper addresses the problem of detecting the oscillatory failure in the control system of a control surface of a civil aircraft.
-Two fault detection methods are proposed, based on a simplified model validated regarding the nonlinear models usually used.
-Any solid and liquid failure in the frequency range [0.5...10.0] Hz can be detected by standard deviation test, as well as any solid and liquid failure of selected frequencies by correlation test.
+In this paper, we addressed the problem of detecting the oscillatory failure in the control system of a flight control surface of an civil aircraft.
+We have proposed two methods of fault detection based on a simplified model validated regarding the nonlinear models usually used.
+In the frequency range [0.5...10.0] Hz, we can detect any solid and liquid failure by standard deviation test, we can also detect and isolate any solid and liquid failure of selected frequencies by correlation test.
 Both methods have been successfully tested for a variety of flight scenarios, even with failures of low amplitude (0.16 degree).
-Future works will consist in extending these methods to other control surfaces (rudder or elevator), by trying to reduce the complexity as well as the number of failure models.
-The improvement of the robustness of the correlation test for the failures of frequencies neighboring the selected ones is also to be considered.
+In the following, we extend these methods to other flight control surfaces (rudder or elevator), we will try to reduce the complexity as well as the number of failure models and we will try to improve the robustness of the correlation test for the failures of frequencies neighboring the selected ones.

 Acknowledgement.
-The authors would like to thank the French Research Foundation for Aviation and Space, for its support to the SIRASAS project.
+The authors would like to express theirs gratitude to the French Research Foundation for Aviation and Space, for its support to the SIRASAS projet. https://extranet.ims-bordeaux.fr/External/SIRASAS/

-https://extranet.ims-bordeaux.fr/External/SIRASAS/